AGM-62 Walleye: Walleye II, "Fat Albert"

-Overall performance in Vietnam

-While Walleyes accounted for less than six percent of the precision-guided munitions employed by the U.S. Armed Services during the Vietnam War, the weapons system could achieve excellent results under the right circumstances.
-The Navy often used the Walleye against the most important, hardest-to-kill targets.

 Use in the 1991 Gulf War

 After the war, the Navy continued to employ upgraded versions of the Walleye.
 By January 1991 when Operation Desert Storm began, several Navy squadrons deployed with the Walleye.
 During a strike on Umm Qasr in January 1991 (possibly the 24th), VFA-195 became the first Hornet to drop a Walleye in combat when LCDR.
-Jeffery S. Ashby flying an F/A-18A Hornet used a Walleye II to destroy a T shaped building at the Iraqi Naval Base at Umm Qasr.
+Jeffery S. Ashby flying an F/A-18A Hornet used a Walleye II to destroy a T-shaped building at the Iraqi Naval Base at Umm Qasr.

 Another unique mission was when on 13 February 1991, Ashby and another F/A-18A destroyed an Iraqi Super Frelon helicopter armed with Exocets on the ground with a Walleye I. The aircraft that flew on that mission, (NF-104) was then painted with a kill marking of the Super Frelon and displayed at the squadron's air wing (CVW-5) home base at NAF Atsugi in 1991.
 By the end of the Gulf War, between 124 and 130 Walleyes (many from older production runs) had been launched exclusively by the US Navy with the weapon performing well.

-Shortly after the war, the Walleye was retired, along with its main carrier aircraft, the Vought A-7 Corsair II.
+Shortly after the war, the Walleye was retired, along with its main carrier aircraft, the A-7 Corsair II.